 Andrew, “Sal Ferrarello is probably my favorite WordCamp speaker.
 He didn’t disappoint with an informative and very entertaining talk on WordPress filters.
 I also enjoyed George Stephanis’ talk on the “Internet of Things” and Aaron Jorbin dancing around the room at the end of his talk on how he helped re-launch the New York Times website on WordPress.
 Also, the tomato bisque was good.”

 Nick, “I also liked WordPress of Things.
 I never realized how easy it was to interact with mini computers like Raspberry Pi before and I saw how it could be used for cool things like turning your home into a smart home.
 Andy and I were nerding pretty hard during that presentation.”

 Chad, “The best part was being able to see some local friends give presentations and having a pretty solid representation from MIND in there representing!”

 Mark, “My favorite one was Teaching Teens WordPress.
 Basically for five years Diana Day has taught teens how to use WordPress to improve their education opportunities and writing skills.
 Her course taught me how to explain to clients the importance of blogging and engagement on social media.”

 All around, WordCamp Lancaster was a blast and we’re glad we went!

-If you are planning on going to next year’s event, let us know and maybe we can meet up at WordCamp Lancaster ’18!
+If you’re planning on going to next year’s event, let us know and we can meet at WordCamp Lancaster ’18!